alejandroalffer/alastria-node-t/README.md

 * Bootnodes: They are responsible for the permission of the nodes in the network.
 * Regular: They are responsible for accepting transactions, verifying them and delivering them to the “validator”.
 These kind of nodes are use for the interaction from `web3` and `Smart Contracts`, and should be the option for deploy uses cases of Blockchain.

-The following process explain the instalation for a Regular (also called _general_) nodes:
+The following process explain the installation for a Regular (also called _general_) nodes:

 * Clone or download this repository to the machine where you want to install and operate the Red T node and enter into the cloned directory.

-* Edit the file `.env` and modify the lines with:
+* :fire: Edit the `.env`  file and modify the lines with:

 >+ NODE_TYPE if your not sure what option its need, select _general_
 >+ NODE_NAME attribute according to the name you want for this node.
 The name SHOULD follow the convention: